 When it comes to window dressing, you might imagine that thick, heavy curtains would make the best match for the colder months of the year.
-It’s at this time that energy conservation is at its most important, and a substantive pair of curtains will prevent the warmth of your interior from leaking through your windows.
+It’s at this time that energy conservation is at its most important, and a substantive pair of made-to-measure curtains will prevent the warmth of your interior from leaking through your windows.

 But there’s a lot to be said in favour of blinds and shades for this time of year.
 For one thing, the daylight hours are fewer, and so we’ll need to maximise every bit of sunlight to make our homes look as roomy and appealing as possible.
 That means using lightweight, flexible window dressing.
 Let’s take a look at what you need to know before you make a purchase.

 If you have small children or pets in the house, then you might want to steer clear of dangling cords.
 They’re easy to get tangled up in, and might even represent a safety concern.
 Fortunately, there are sorts of blinds that can be pulled up and down without the aid of cords.

 How much dusting do I want to do?

 Hard blinds, like metal Venetians, will need to be regularly dusted if they’re to look their best.
 In homes with allergy-sufferers, this is particularly important.
 If you’re going to opt for blinds of this sort, then it’s worth investing in a feather-duster (or the hypoallergenic alternative) to make cleaning that much simpler.

 Cheaper sorts of wooden blinds might look great when you first get them installed – but if they’re in a room which is likely to get steamy, then they’ll eventually begin to rot.
 In such cases, a faux-wood substitute might be preferable.
 For best results from a set of wooden blinds, get them from a quality company like Swift Direct Blinds.